Hi there. I'm Amy.

 Research

 As an undergraduate, I’m already pursuing rigorous original research as a Commonwealth Honors Scholar and Psi Beta member.
-I also serve as a research fellow with the Institute for Trauma, Adversity, and Resilience in Higher Education at MassBay Community College (MBCC).
+I also serve as a student researcher with the Institute for Trauma, Adversity, and Resilience in Higher Education at MassBay Community College (MBCC).
 My current research explores stigma, trauma, and the ethical use of AI.

 Experience